-I’ve been hearing a lot of leftists conversations about masculinity, recently, as well as the supposed negative effects that it has on society.
-Apparently, when men subscribe to a traditional code of conduct—being a protector, provider, and leader for their families—we’re no longer revered for demonstrating manhood, but demonized for being archaic and “toxic.”
+I’ve been hearing a lot of leftists conversations about masculinity as well as the supposed negative effects that it has on society.
+Apparently, when men subscribe to a traditional code of conduct—being a protector, provider, and leader for their families—we’re no longer revered for demonstrating manhood but demonized for being archaic and “toxic.”
 Which I found to be hilarious because the imbalance here in the West, particularly in my community regarding men and women, is proof that traditional is needed.
-So I wanted to spotlight an organization that is unapologetic about manhood and family training for black boys.
+So I wanted to spotlight an organization that is unapologetic about manhood and family training for Black boys.

 BPM: Building Powerful Minds

-Founded by Attorney Vernon Jackson, BPM is an organization aimed at rebuilding the black family and community by molding and inspiring black youth.
+Founded by Attorney Vernon Jackson, BPM is an organization aimed at rebuilding the Black family and community by molding and inspiring Black youth.
 With the intention to instill the correct mindset in each youth that will drive them to succeed as individuals and maintain a commitment to their communities, BPM offers a “from all angles” approach to empowerment.
 They include Individualized Tutoring, Mentoring, Academic Incentives, Reverse Peer Pressure, Physical Tests and Training, and Intense Black History Education.
-And their group sessions take place every 1st and 3rd Saturday of each month, training black male youth from the ages of 5-16.
+Their group sessions take place every 1st and 3rd Saturday of each month, training Black male youth from the ages of 5-16.